Did you ever wonder why isn’t my house selling?

 No Access to Your Home for Showings

-I always run into one or two sellers a year that don’t seem to think they actually have to show their home to sell it.
-They deny every showing that comes along.
-Yet wonder why their house doesn’t sell.
+I always run into one or two sellers a year that doesn’t seem to think they actually have to show their home to sell it.
+They deny every showing request that comes along.
+Yet wonder why their house isn’t selling.
 For whatever reason, it is always inconvenient for the seller to allow a potential buyer in to view their home.

 You have to remember as busy as your family might be so are the buyers.
-On top of it, home buyer’s schedules can be complete different than yours.
+On top of it, home buyers’ schedules can be completely different than yours.

 Deny one showing they may call for another, deny two the buyers are gone!

 A lost showing is a lost opportunity to sell your home.
 All it takes is one buyer!!

 Just because someone has a real estate license does not mean they know what they are doing.
 An experienced listing agent has a well-documented marketing plan with a history of success.
 On top of it listing a home properly takes time and costs money, is your agent prepared to do what it takes?